sdsc-hpc-training-dev/interactive-video/README.md

 -   `scripts`: useful scripts to process the videos/transcripts/download from google drive
 -   `.gitignore`: configured to ignore everything else so we can create other folders and put stuff in them without worrying about changes to the repo
 -   `.prettierrc`: good format tool rc file for my VSCode extension

-## How to Use

-1. Make a new directory and copy `config.json` from `sample.json` to it
-2. Modify `config.json` and test the site
-3. Done!

 ## Config Format